Hillsboro Attorneys for Property Division

 In the event of a divorce, all marital property is split between the husband and the wife in an equitable or fair manner.
 Equitable division can mean an equal split, but in some cases other factors result in one spouse receiving more or less of the marital property.
 Of course, every rule has exceptions.
-Some property, such as:
+Some property may be considered a spouse's individual property, such as:

-- an inheritance (inherited by only one spouse), or
+- An inheritance (inherited by only one spouse)

-- a gift (given to only one spouse), or
+- A gift (given to only one spouse)

 Protecting Your Property Rights in a Divorce